 Outcomes for children

-Studies carried out in the 2000s showed that although parental income positively affected child outcomes (including health and schooling), parental age, gender, marital status and sexuality did not determine how people parented, or how children turned out as adults.
+Studies carried out in the early 21st century showed that although parental income positively affected child outcomes (including health and schooling), parental age, gender, marital status and sexuality did not determine how people parented, or how children turned out as adults.
 Gay and lesbian parents were as competent and effective as heterosexual parents, and there were no notable differences in child outcomes for heterosexual, gay or lesbian parents.
 Sole mothers and fathers were equally as effective.

 Teaching children to behave well is a major parental responsibility.
 Physical punishment was common until the late 20th century.
 ‘Positive parenting’, which involved praise and acknowledgement of good behaviour, and strategies like ‘time out’ (time away from the source of conflict) and family discussions or ‘conferences’ became more popular.
 A 2007 law change meant that a defence of using reasonable force to discipline their children could no longer be used by parents in court for child abuse.